 you cannot add the instance to the cluster and an ERROR: The target instance must be either cloned or fully provisioned before it can be added to the target cluster.
-Cluster.addInstance: Instance provisioning required you can only use MySQL Clone to add the instance to the cluster.
-This could be the result of the cluster missing binary logs, for example when they have been purged.

-(RuntimeError) is shown.
+Cluster.addInstance: Instance provisioning required (RuntimeError) is shown.
 This could be the result of binary logs being purged from all cluster instances.
 It is recommended to use MySQL Clone, by either upgrading the cluster or setting the disableClone option to false.